Change Dyad Closure

 4 x Assembly Configurations of an Offset-Crank-Slider

-Dyad: The two Parts in the R-R-P dyad are Parts Red-14-2Red-14-3.
+Dyad: The Parts in the R-R-P dyad are Parts Red-14-2 and Red-14-3.

-To imagine the four assembly-configurations, do not add the Pin-Joint (R2) between PartRed-14-2 and PartRed-14-3.
+To imagine the four assembly-configurations, we imagine we have not yet added the Pin-Joint (R2) between PartRed-14-2 and PartRed-14-3.

-PartRed-14-3 can only slide along the Slide-Joint, P1, along LineRed-14-4.
+PartRed-14-3 : can only slide along the Slide-Joint, P1, along LineRed-14-4.

-Important: The Point in PartRed-14-3 for the Pin-Joint (R2) is offset from the Slide-Joint and not on the Slide-Joint.
+Important: The Point in PartRed-14-3 for Pin-Joint (R2) is offset from the Slide-Joint and not on the Slide-Joint.

-The red circle intersects the red lines. at 4 places.
+The red circle intersects the red lines at 4 places.